syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### toolbarRendering
 {:#events:toolbarrendering}

-This event will be triggered on rendering the Report Viewer toolbar.
+This event will be triggered on rendering the ReportViewer toolbar.

 #### Example